 As a Christian, I grew up hearing of His love, while at the same time, I grew up with depression and an overwhelming fear and concern that because I had always lived with it, I would probably continue to live with it for the rest of my life.
 Although this study is not about depression and fear, it can be applied to any emotion where we are deprived of joy.
 Even while we live in a world where evil is overwhelmingly present; God desires His children to reside with love and with joy and without fear of the tribulations that we will face.
 Depression and fear had been a result of me not truly understanding and believing the truth of scripture as I had lived with these emotions with very minimal joy.
 Both of those traits stemmed from selfishness (not getting what I want in life), which oppose love.
 Paul says in 2 Timothy 1:7 – “For God has not give us a spirit of fear, but of power and of love and of a sound mind.” – I know just from this verse that the feelings and emotions that I had expressed or felt in the past were not of God.
 1 John 4:18-19 states, “There is no fear in love; but perfect love casts out fear, because fear involves torment.
 But he who fears has not been made perfect in love.
 We love Him because He first loved us.” – Here it is revealed that fear is related to a lack of love and reference is again made of God’s love towards us.
 These are only two verses out of many that speak of God’s love.
 We should then realize that baggage (including sin) within ourselves and unbiblical thinking prevent us from receiving His love.
 What led me to question the depth of my belief in His love was the Holy Spirit’s work within my heart; questioning the root of my emotional pain in accordance with what scriptures says.
 The fear I dealt with, mentioned above, is fear related to circumstances and is not the same as a reverent fear that we should have towards our Holy God.
 The subject of fear is another topic in itself and important to the subject of love, as Jerry Bridges wrote in his book, The Practice of Godliness, “A crucial characteristic of our growth in godly devotion, then, must be a balanced approach to all three of the essential elements of devotion: fear, love and desire.
 Another crucial characteristic must be a vital dependence upon the Holy Spirit to bring about this growth.” – The Holy Spirit must lead us and we must be aware that if we are imbalanced in these areas, it will negatively affect our view of God and that affects how we glorify Him.
 Scripture tells us that we are to fear God and that we are also loved by Him.
 Meditate on the scriptures, as they reveal how we must attempt to balance these things.

 The majority of human beings spend their days seeking fulfillment in most things apart from God.
 Isn’t it true that we are seeking the perfect relationship, one that seems to give us the greatest pleasure?
 So many times that seems to be represented by the love of another, sex, drugs, alcohol, power, wealth, possessions, security; whatever makes life easier and what “feels good” is the relationship we tend to seek.
 If you claim your love for Christ and yet live in sinfulness and place idols before Him, it reveals your lack of love for Him in your heart (John 14:15).
 Also, Jesus states in Matthew 6:21 – “For where your treasure is, there your heart will be also”.
 In pursuing the things of this world, we never seem to be satisfied.
 That is because God does not allow us to be fulfilled in them as He has created in us a desire of fulfillment that can only be met by perfect love, which only comes from God.
 Rather than going into greater detail of what perfect love is, I hope you will get an idea by studying and meditating on the verses following this commentary.
 I had spent my entire life seeking the things of this world and had still been left empty.
-For the first time in my life I decided (with the leading of the Holy Spirit) to truly see if what scripture speaks of in reference to God’s love is true.
-I had to look into it because nothing else was working as there was still emptiness inside.
+For the first time in my life I decided (by the leading of the Holy Spirit) to truly see if what scripture speaks of in reference to God’s love is true.
+I had to look into it because nothing else was working, as there was still emptiness inside.
 Yes, even with the knowledge of my desire to live for Christ, there had still been emptiness because I had not truly understood and believed in the depth of His love for me and I was still seeking it in other things.
 I searched for every verse that I could find that related to the love that God speaks of for His children.
 I studied those verses in depth and even looked into the Greek and Hebrew meanings of specific words that would shed light to better understand the passages as they were written.
 It has become vital to pray and meditate over these verses that are filled with evidences of God’s love for His sons and daughters.
 Do you realize that the God of this universe calls those whom are His, His sons and daughters (2 Cor 6:17-18)?
 Meditate on His word and His love.
 Memorize His words of love and repeat them to yourself throughout your days (Psalm 119:10-11, Deut 11:18-19).
 As you begin to do these things with a fervent desire, God’s love will magnify within you.
 Joy begins to grow as truth pushes out emotions of depression and fear (Romans 12:2, 2 Cor 5:17).
 Less and less do we seek those other things, which we have all been guilty of looking for to fulfill what God has intended to be fulfilled by His love.
 As amazing as the realization of all of this is, and in sharing with you my past difficulties in believing His love, it is vital for you to know that we all must constantly remind ourselves of the truth.
 Because we continue to live in the flesh and battle with sin, I tell you that I myself must come back to His words of love to constantly remind myself because the enemy will consistently tell us we are outside of God’s love.

 The Devil has used the tribulations of this world to mask God’s love for His children.
 So many have mistakenly abstained from true belief in God’s love due to pride, following unbiblical teaching, pain and suffering, wrongful death and basically, things that happen that do not seem fair with our limited understanding.
 For reasons that only God knows, He has not given us specific answers to why many of these things take place.
 What He has communicated to us is that the devil is the temporary ruler of this world (John 12:31), we are sinners whom are given free will, and again, we are not given a complete answer as to why God has ordained this, but we are told to trust Him (Prov 3:5-6).
 Many people have come to believe that if God is God and if there is a god, why would He allow evil to occur.
 In that thinking, they have, in a sense, made themselves their own god by believing that they know better than God what should be allowed and what should not.
 In all the evil that is committed in this world, God still stands firm in His word that He loves His children and His children are those whom love Him.
 We are told throughout scripture that the Devil’s time will come to an end (Rev 20:10) and God has promised His people, that for their love, He offers perfect love in return, which includes the sacrifice of His Son, Jesus Christ, and eternity with Him in heaven.
 John 14:23-24 – Jesus answered and said to him, “If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our home with him.
 He who does not love Me does not keep My words; and the word which you hear is not Mine but the Father’s who sent Me.” – God’s word indicates that we are to obey Him no matter what the cost.
 How do we do this without love?
 We cannot.
 There has to be love and only God can give a person the love that is necessary to obey, even when it is seemingly impossible.
 The above verse indicates that there are those who love Him and those who do not.
 If you say, “God, give me the heart to love,” and you actively pursue it, you show evidence of one who loves God and who desires to learn perfect love.
 If your reaction is one that is unwilling to submit to the severity of His words of love, then there is hardness in your heart that may be evidence of a heart that is unrepentant and unwilling to love God.